This web page is about my father, David M. Worthen, M.D. (1936–1988).

-George W. Worthen, Jr., born in 1886, graduated from BYU High School in 1904, Brigham Young University in 1912, and UC Berkeley's Boalt Hall Law School in 1916.
-He worked as an attorney in private practice in Idaho and Utah for several years before becoming a judge in Utah County, and an Associate Justice of the Utah Supreme Court.
+George W. Worthen, Jr., born in 1886, graduated from BYU High School in 1904, Brigham Young University in 1912, and Boalt Hall law school at University of California, Berkeley in 1916.
+He worked as an attorney in private practice in Idaho and Utah for several years before becoming a judge in Utah County, and then an Associate Justice of the Utah Supreme Court.

-David Worthen worked at a service station during high school.
-He served as President of the student council during his senior year of high school.
+David Worthen worked at a service station (we call them "gas stations" now, but back then they really were "service" stations) during high school.
+He served as student council president during his senior year of high school.

 Dr. David Worthen completed his ophthalmology residency and fellowship at the Massachusetts Eye & Ear Infirmary, Harvard Medical School, during 1964–1968.
 He began his VA career at the Gainesville, Florida Veterans Administration Hospital in 1969, where he was Associate Professor in Ophthalmology, University School of Medicine.
 He earned a Master's degree in education from the University of Florida in 1974.